peterhinch/micropython-async/v3/docs/THREADING.md

     values["Y"] = sensor_read(1)
     values["Z"] = sensor_read(2)
 ```
-and the ISR would run to completion before `uasyncio` resumed.
+and the ISR would run to completion before `asyncio` resumed.
 However the ISR
-might run while the `uasyncio` task was reading the values: to ensure mutual
+might run while the `asyncio` task was reading the values: to ensure mutual
 consistency of the dict values the consumer should disable interrupts while the
 read is in progress.